Plein Air with Shawn Dell Joyce

 Level/Prerequisite: This workshop is meant anyone who wants to improve their en plein air landscape painting.

 During this workshop, we’ll focus on the particular skills and techniques needed to make plein air paintings successful.

 Creating successful en plein air paintings in changing conditions is challenging because light and color can change rapidly and dramatically over the course of just a few hours.
 Learning to simplify the scene and fixing it at a point in time are the most important factors in creating successful en plein air landscape paintings.

-We’ll work on Sept.
-28th, 29th, and 30th from about 9am to 4pm each day.
+We’ll work from about 9am to 4pm each day.
 The instructor will do short demos each morning and we’ll end each day with a gentle review and critique of the day’s work.
 The demos will focus on one important element of en plein air landscape painting.
 We’ll mutually select one evening where we’ll stay late to work on the particular challenge of capturing rapidly changing light at the end of the day. watercolor materials list plein air equipment list